mcatillo/catplayer/README.md

 The current software is currently distribuited under GPL version 3 license.

 ## Contact
-For information, problems or issues about this software that you want to outline, you can contact me at the email address: <catillo.software@gmail.com>
+For information, problems or issues about this software that you want to report, you can contact me at the email address: <catillo.software@gmail.com>